-Office BP readings have been accepted for diagnosis and subsequent management for several decades (Campbell & White, 2017).5 It is now clear that such readings are prone to inaccuracies as the result of
+Office BP readings have been accepted for diagnosis and subsequent management for several decades.
+It is now clear that such readings are prone to inaccuracies as the result of:

-- White coat hypertension which is characterised by high office BP and normal home BP - resulting in over diagnosis and treatment; - Masked hypertension which is characterised by normal office BP and high home BP - resulting in under diagnosis and treatment.1
+- White coat hypertension which is characterised by high office BP and normal home BP resulting in overdiagnosis and treatment; and - Masked hypertension which is characterised by normal office BP and high home BP resulting in underdiagnosis and treatment.

 There is a need for supplementary measurements with home BP monitoring (HBPM) or ambulatory BP monitoring (ABPM).
-HBPM or ABPM is uniquely capable of identifying patients with white coat hypertension or masked hypertension.
+Both HBPM and ABPM are uniquely capable of identifying patients with white coat hypertension or masked hypertension.